ptomulik/testmd/README.md

 There are two top-level aspects of data retrieval:

-- retrieving/prefetching  data from a backend command, given provider,
+- retrieving/prefetching data from a backend command and caching it,
-- extracting particular information from prefetched data.
+- extracting particular information from cache.

 The data retrieval involves the following steps: